Liversticks/PMD-WR-scripts/README.md

 * 100% with WM: 33h 53m 46s by MozzarellaCheez

 ## Rescue Team DX
-* Any% ENG with WM: 3h 06m 44s by ColeQuil
+* Any% ENG with WM: 3h 04m 12s by Liversticks
-* Any% ENG no WM: 3h 11m 20s by Wh0misDS
+* Any% ENG no WM: 3h 06m 10s by Wh0misDS
 * Any% JPN no WM: 3h 40m 46s by Shiguma